Cumulo-pro/Cumulo-Front-Chain/check_End-Points/README.md

 5. Pass through `reliability` as reported by the agents
 6. Cache the merged result for 5 minutes
 7. Expose at `/aggregate-rpcs` or `/aggregate-apis`
+8. If a chain's validators file fails to parse on every region, the aggregator injects one synthetic entry (`name: "⚠️ Config Error"`) with the parser error in `detail`, so a broken config is visibly distinct from a chain with zero validators (RPC aggregator, since V4.1)

 ---